Wgeshow/Optical-Design-Studio/README.md

 # Optical Design Studio

 Application source code and public Windows releases for Optical Design Studio.
+Simulations are completed by the use of S4 (Stanford Stratified Structure Solver) https://web.stanford.edu/group/fan/S4/index.html#.
+This is a user interface to be able to complete optical simulation without the need to write python code.

 ## Download